EricJamesCrow/E-PhysAnalyzer/README.md

 This program should not ask for administrative privileges to access your files, the only reason it would ask for this is becuase it needs to create new files within the same directory as your input.
 If you come accross any issues like this, please let us know.
 #### Clampfit Data File Format
-When using clampfit to analyze your dataset, you want to deterime the range of the elicited response.
+When using clampfit to analyze your dataset, you want to determine the range of the elicited response.
 This program analyzes that by looking at the absolute peak response from stimulation, and if done properly, it should be labeled R1S1 peak.
 The only necessary columns for this program is 'trace number', 'time (ms)' and 'R1S1 peak amplitude'.
 To avoid errors in the program, please have the data only have this format.
 While viewing the dataset in Clampfit, save the data set as an .atf file and save it to the directory of your choice.
 Just a reminder, the output from the program saves to the same directory.